 So while infrastructure players in other categories — like payment acceptance — sufficiently abstract away the biggest challenges that exist in the legacy financial system, such progress hasn’t yet happened in financial services at large.

 That’s where Unit comes in: We are a true plug-and-play platform that helps tech companies launch financial features with 90% less time and effort.
 Unit runs on a set of pre-built bank relationships.
-Our tech and compliance teams work relentlessly in the background, absorb the complexity and hand our clients exactly what they’re asking for: a set of powerful APIs and a dashboard.
+Our tech and compliance teams work relentlessly in the background, streamlining complex workstreams and handing our clients exactly what they’re asking for: a set of powerful APIs and a dashboard.
 This approach helped our first clients build end-to-end banking experiences in as little as 4 weeks.

 Keeping things so simple requires skills that go beyond engineering and product.
 We’re thrilled to announce that Amanda Swoverland has joined us as Chief Compliance Officer.
 Amanda is a former regulator and among the most respected compliance leaders in the United States.
 She was most recently Chief Risk Officer at Sunrise Banks for 9.5 years, leading the bank’s entire risk and compliance organization and designing partnerships with Gusto, Remitly and other large fintechs.